michgz/emu10k/README.md

 ## AC'97 slot investigation

 Investigating the association between EMU10K1 External Outs and AC'97 input slots has shown up the following, with the investigation running on a CT4760 soundcard which has a STAC9721 chip and a SB0060 card which has a STAC9708 chip.
-The experiment was done using microcode to forward signals from the ADC playback device to various EXTOUTs on the EMU10K1 and finding which settings on the AC'97 chip resulted in sound being produced.
+The experiment was done using microcode to forward signals from the Standard PCM Playback device to various EXTOUTs on the EMU10K1 and finding which settings on the AC'97 chip resulted in sound being produced.